William Newsom: Other interests

 Newsom was a keen environmentalist and served on the boards of both the Sierra Club Foundation and the Environmental Defense Fund.
 He helped to found the Mountain Lion Preservation Foundation and was also a member of Earth Justice.
 He was also an advocate for otters and had one as a pet.
 During his judicial career he had had to curb his advocacy for environmental protection to maintain his professional neutrality.
 Newsom was also a keen walker and would take Gavin backpacking along the rivers of California.
 He had a large collection of books and would often read while in the bathtub.

-Newsom was married to Tessa in 1966 and their son Gavin was born the next year; a daughter followed in 1968.
-Newsom was divorced shortly afterwards and Tessa died in 2002.
+Newsom was married to Tessa in 1966 and their son Gavin was born the next year; a daughter, Hilary Newsom Callan, followed in 1968.
+Newsom was divorced shortly afterwards and Tessa died in 2002 at the age of 55 from breast cancer.
 In 2004 he administered the oath of office to Gavin upon his appointment as mayor of San Francisco.

 Death

-Newsom died of ulcerative colitis at his home in San Francisco on December 12, 2018, at the age of 84, less than a month before his son Gavin took office as governor.
+Newsom died of ulcerative colitis at his home in San Francisco on December 12, 2018, at the age of 84, over a month after his son Gavin was elected governor.